joerichsen/live_view_cookbook/README.md

 Check out the live demo at https://liveviewcookbook.dev/

-The plan is to have the following examples
+This contains examples of using Phoenix LiveView

 - [Hello World](https://liveviewcookbook.dev/hello_world)
 - [Progress](https://liveviewcookbook.dev/progress)
 - [Form with validation](https://liveviewcookbook.dev/form_with_validation)
 - [Displaying flash messages](https://liveviewcookbook.dev/flash)
 - [Showing a Bootstrap modal](https://liveviewcookbook.dev/modal)
-- Dynamic nested form
+- Dynamic nested form (TODO)
-- Multistep wizard form
+- Multistep wizard form (TODO)
-- File upload
+- File upload (TODO)
-- File upload to S3
+- File upload to S3 (TODO)
-- Picture upload and cropping
+- Picture upload and cropping (TODO)
-- Using a date picker
+- Using a date picker (TODO)
-- Navbar
+- Navbar (TODO)

 Feel free to add a PR if you think that an example is missing.